ychang21/week-4-game/README.md

 [Star Wars RPG link](https://enigmatic-atoll-95453.herokuapp.com/ )

 ### One of my favorite movies of all time is Star Wars.
 It is the ultimate story of good vs evil and so it makes it a perfect theme for a battle game.
-This game was built with HTML, CSS, Bootstrap, Javascript, and jQuery.

 ## Instructions
 At the start of the game the player will choose a character by clicking on the character's picture.
 The player will play as that character for the rest of the game.